OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:45

-Jehud, Bene Berak, and Gath Rimmon,
+the cities of Jehud, Bene Berak, and Gath Rimmon,

 ## Joshua 19:46